momentum-mod/docs/content/docs/guide/map_submission/fixing_entities.md

 {{</expander>}}
 ![Surf Ramp Boost](/images/map_porting/booster_cooldown.png)

-## Scenario 2: The boost is applied by jumping on it
+### Scenario 2: The boost is applied by jumping on it

-3. Click **Convert to OnJump**
+1. Click **Convert to OnJump trigger_multiple**

 {{<expander title="How is the entity modified?">}}
 Matched trigger's **OnEndTouch** output is modified to **OnJump**
 {{</expander>}}
 ![OnJump Boost](/images/map_porting/onjump_boost.png)

-## Scenario 3: The boost is applied by walking into it
+### Scenario 3: The boost is applied by walking into it
-3. Fail the map/stage and don't move your mouse so you look directly at the trigger
+1. Fail the map/stage and don't move your mouse so you look directly at the trigger
     - You can also set your angle by using `setang X Y Z` command in console
     - If setting the angle manually use multiples of 90 such as `setang 0 180 0` or `setang 0 90 0` to orient yourself properly
-4. Walk into the trigger by pressing **W only**
+2. Walk into the trigger by pressing **W only**
     - The game will automatically get all relevant information after using the trigger in this way
-4. Click **Convert to Set Speed**
+3. Click **Convert to Set Speed**

 {{<expander title="How is the entity modified?">}}
 Chosen trigger is converted into **trigger_setspeed**.